Cory McCray: In the legislature

 In October 2019, following the death of Representative Elijah Cummings, McCray said that he would give "serious consideration" to running in the 2020 special election in Maryland's 7th congressional district to fill the rest of his term.
 He later said that he would not run for the seat.

+In June 2025, The Baltimore Banner reported on McCray's involvement with a proposal by Ronald Lipscomb to build a new apartment building near the Johns Hopkins Hospital in east Baltimore.
+McCray, a board member of East Baltimore Development Inc. (EBDI), reportedly pressured fellow board members to sell a narrow plot of land near Johns Hopkins Hospital to Ronald Lipscomb—a developer who was involved in multiple corruption probes—for $1.35 million, which was 25% of the land's appraised value.
+In 2023, McCray amended a state bond bill to award a $1.44 million grant to an unrelated nonprofit that acted as a pass-through for Lipscomb's development, after which McCray personally presented the project to community members as affordable housing, even though Lipscomb planned to sell units at the apartment at the market rate.
+In an interview with The Baltimore Banner, McCray said that he had zero concerns with giving state money to Lipscomb, saying that he "has to offer, at some level, some type of incentives for developers to come to my neighborhood".
+He also declined to describe his relationship with Lipscomb, saying that he was just a developer who works inside his district, and denied pressuring EBDI to accept Lipscomb's offer.
+As of June 2025, Lipscomb's proposed apartments project has not broken ground.

+In September 2025, McCray's book, The Apprenticeship that Saved My Life: Guidebook to Navigating the Earn-While-You-Learn Opportunity of a Lifetime, was published.
+The book follows McCray's early life and career and is written as a "guidebook" for students, parents, teachers, guidance counselors, and mentors.

 Acting Chair of the Maryland Democratic Party

 McCray was sworn in as the acting chair of the Maryland Democratic Party on November 11, 2019, following the resignation of Maya Rockeymoore Cummings, who announced her candidacy for the special election in Maryland's 7th congressional district.
 He opted out of running in the election for the party's new chair.
 During his short tenure, he alleged that the organization was overspending without strong financial controls under Cummings' leadership.
 To right the organization's fiscal health, he cancelled contracts with consults and recommended other fiscal controls to the Maryland State Central Committee.
 On December 7, 2019, the Maryland Democratic Party elected Yvette Lewis to serve as party chairwoman again through December 2022.